ARTenshi/robovision_ros2/robovision_4/README.md

 We started our node and our ROS handler as before.
 Please note that we use the same name for the static image and the video publishers, so you can only use one of them at a time.

 Let's open our camera!
 Every camera connected to your computer has an ID number, starting from 0.
 If you have a laptop with an extra USB camera attached to it, the laptop's camera will have ID 0 and the USC camera ID 1, and so on.
-In any case, provide you have at least one camera cnnected to your computer, there will be a device with ID 0 and, therefore, the following lines should open it:
+In any case, provided you have at least one camera connected to your computer, there will be a device with ID 0 and, therefore, the following lines should open it:

 ```
 int video_source = 0;